 USC Professor Paul Ginsburg will direct the joint work of the new Schaeffer Initiative which aims to tackle some of the nation’s most pressing healthcare problems, including the future of Medicare as costs continue to rise, shaping the Affordable Care Act to improve outcomes, and maximizing the value of innovation in drugs and devices.

-Transformative leaders in today’s healthcare environment need to be disruptive innovators, willing to adapt to the unknown territory ahead.
+Transformative leaders in today’s executive healthcare positions need to be disruptive innovators, willing to adapt to the unknown territory ahead.
 From the C-Suites to the frontlines, the skills required to succeed in the post-ACA world involve the ability to take calculated risks, innovate, collaborate, and engage in authentic leadership.
 Whether you see yourself as a Vanguard Leader, a Frontline Leader, or a Transformative Leader, building your capacity for leadership, honing your business skills within the healthcare environment, and enhancing your communication and relationship building competencies will prepare you for an rewarding career in health administration.

 The world is flat.
 There are well-defined edges.
 Your experience and knowledge gives you a competitive advantage.
 You know how to sail the seas.
 One day you wake up to find that the earth is round!
 Your bounded seas are now vast oceans.
 Do you cling to what you know?
 Or do you set out on new adventures?
 After all, if there’s no edge then you’ve got a lot of exploring to do!